AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 # ESP32 Anchor Chain Remote Contol / Counter via WLAN

 This repository shows how to remotely control the achor chain relais via WLAN from phone/tablet.
-Anchor chain events are measured and presented on the phone/tablet.
+Anchor chain events from the chain sensor are measured and presented on the phone/tablet.

 Just set the AP name and password according to your needs.
 Set Chain_Calibration_Value according to your sensor (e.g. 0.33. meter per event).